abitrolly/hacking-movie-production/README.md

 ### Hacking Movie Production

 There is a legacy.
 A lot of legacy.
 A lot of people.
-Dreamers, who became blackmailers.
+Dreamers become blackmailers.
-Not because they wanted it, but because the world consumes money.
+World consumed by money.

 ### Scripts